-If attachments still won't open, reset your web browser security settings to their defaults.
-Here's how it's done in Internet Explorer:
+If attachments still won't open, reset your web browser settings to their defaults.
+Here's how it's done in Microsoft Edge:

-Enhanced security in Windows 8 and later can affect CD presentations
+Enhanced security in Windows 10 and later can affect CD presentations (Storyline 3 only)

 If you published for CD and are using Windows 8 or later, you may be encountering enhanced security in these operating systems, which can prevent attachments from opening.
 To avoid this enhanced security, do either of the following: